-- Provide the destination group name and click on setup permission link.
+- Provide the destination group name and click on the setup permission link.

 - For the demo purpose, leave the default settings and click on the Allow button.

 - Select the IAM Role named flowlogsRole from the drop-down list.
-Then click on create button.
+Then click on the create button.

 - Flow log created successfully.